 Social connections: being socially connected to others is crucial important to your health and happiness.
 If we take the I out of illness and replace it with WE, we get wellness.
 It is a cliché, but there are numerous studies now proving that solitude in a cause of chronic illness and early death.

 All these are really crucial to a healthy life.
 You cannot achieve health through food, unless you are effectively managing your stress, sleep 7+ hours every night, regularly moving and have strong social connections.

-This why my approach to health and wellness coaching is completely holistic.
 If you'd like to know more, please book a free 20 mins discovery call to find out what it’s like to work with me.